#givetogain

 Chief Development Officer

 Blake Jennings became Biscuitville’s Chief Development Officer in 2023 and oversees real estate development, construction, facilities and IT.
 Since joining the company in 2018, he has played a key role in building the development pipeline supporting Biscuitville’s accelerated growth.
 Jennings previously worked in mixed-use and multifamily development with Kane Realty Corporation and held finance and asset management roles at First Potomac Realty Trust.
-He earned a finance degree from Wake Forest University’s School of Business and lives in Greensboro, North Carolina, with his wife, Melanie, and their three children.
+He earned a finance degree from Wake Forest University’s School of Business.

 JIM MCCURLEY